- Summer Camps for Pre-College Students

 You may know people who are engineers, but do you know what an engineer does?
 In this focus project you will find out!
-This engineering focus project will introduce you to several types of engineering, including Computer Science Engineering, Mechanical Engineering, Materials Science Engineering, Aerospace Engineering and Civil Engineering.
+This engineering focus project will introduce you to several types of engineering, and may include Computer Science Engineering, Mechanical Engineering, Materials Science Engineering, Aerospace Engineering and Civil Engineering.
 Many hands-on, fun activities!

 Electrical Engineering and Biomedical Engineering

-In this focus group you will take a closer look at Electrical Engineering and particularly how it relates to Biomedical Engineering and medical devices.
-You will be soldering electronic kits, building circuits and programming with Arduino microprocessors, and using your Arduino to control a prosthetic hand.
+In this focus group you will take a closer look at Biomedical and Electrical Engineering and see how scientists and engineers build new tools to improve healthcare and understand the human body.
+You will construct physical environments for cells using synthetic biomaterials and perform 3D imaging of these engineered tissues.
+You will also be soldering electronic kits, building circuits and programming with Arduino microprocessors, and using your Arduino to control a prosthetic hand.